-The results showed that the participants produced more power if they had sworn in the first experiment and a stronger handgrip if they had sworn in the second.
+The results, published in the Psychology of Sports and Exercise, showed that the participants produced more power if they had sworn in the first experiment and a stronger handgrip if they had sworn in the second.

 Dr Stephens said: “We know from our earlier research that swearing makes people more able to tolerate pain.
 A possible reason for this is that it stimulates the body’s sympathetic nervous system – that’s the system that makes you heart pound when you are in danger.